Learn how to make DIY string art for cheap with this simple, step-by-step tutorial including our free string art patterns and directions!

 Next, tear your paper out from under the nails.
 You may need to used needle-nose pliers or tweezers to get some of the smaller pieces out.
 (My son helped me do this part. 🙂 )

-STEP 3: STRING
+STEP 3: FILL IN NAILS WITH STRING

 Then, keeping the string taught, lace all the way around the edge of the image.
 I like to wrap a full circle around every third or fourth nail to help keep the string in place.

 String from one nail on one side to another nail on the opposite side until the inside is covered.
 I chose to do my stem first and then go back and fill in each leaf.